Aidar5/nattoeng/docs/source/book/11_modules/create.rst

     print(ip1, check_ip(ip1))
     print(ip2, check_ip(ip2))

 The check_ip_function.py file has created check_ip function which checks that the argument is an IP address.
-This is done by using the **ipaddress** module, which will be discussed in the next section.
+This is done by using the **ipaddress** module which will be discussed in the next section.

 The ipaddress.ip_address function itself checks the correctness of the IP address and generates  ValueError exception if the address is not validated.